eshita19/kafka/README.md

 # Terminologies
   ## Topic:
    - A particular stream of data
    - We can have as many topics as we want.
    - A topic is identified by its name.
    - Topics are split into partitions.
 Each partitions has series of messages with each message at an incremental offset.
+Order of messages is guranteeed only within a partition.
    - For example :
      - We are a truck company.
 Each truck report GPS position to kafka.
      - We can have a topic truck_gps that contains position of all trucks.
      - Each truck will send a message to kafka every 20 second, each msg will contain truck id and position.
      - Consumer of kafka can be many apps like : Location service(real time truck location monitoring) and Notification service(Service which reports if a truck is running to long).
+     - Data in kafka is kept for at max one week, but offset are not reset, it keeps on incrementing.
+     - Once data is written to a partition it cannot be changed.